deadcoast/gate/docs/syntax_highlighter.md

 ## 1. **TOKEN CATEGORIES (Authoritative)**

-Your language has distinct vibes, so we're naming classes with proper swagger:
+The language has distinct vibes, so we're naming classes with proper swagger:

 | CATEGORY        | DESCRIPTION                                            |
 | --------------- | ------------------------------------------------------ |